A Temporal Difference Method for Stochastic Continuous Dynamics: TD Method for Stochastic Continuous Dynamics

-Now, are we all ready to implement model-free value iteration just by approximating the expectation on the right-hand side of \eqref{eq:shjb} with samples?
+Now, are we all ready to implement model-free value iteration just by approximating the expectation on the right-hand side of \eqref{eq:ehjb} with samples?
 The answer is no because the argument of the expectation includes the coefficient functions of the SDE, $\mu$ and $\sigma$, making it impossible to directly approximate the expectation with samples.
-In this section, we first propose a way to derive a TD from the HJB equation and then verify a key theoretical property---namely, the contractivity of the resulting operator---which underpins the applicability of standard TD learning theories.